 In addition to working with students on content for exams, I also program calculator programs for TI-84 calculators so that students can spend more time on problems that may take up more time.

 In my free time (when I have it), I work on curriculum for students, spend time with my friends and cat, and enjoy watching Frasier and Portlandia.

-Undergraduate Degree: Loyola University-Chicago - Current Undergrad, Economics, Political Science
+Undergraduate Degree: Loyola University-Chicago - Bachelor of Economics, Political Science and Government

 ACT Composite: 33

 ACT Reading: 34

 ACT Science: 30

 Listening to music, Exploring Chicago, Reading about International Politics, Learning Russian

 High School Writing